Bob DiPietro

 Robert Louis Paul DiPietro (September 1, 1927 – September 3, 2012) was an American professional baseball player, an outfielder whose career lasted for 13 seasons (1947–1959).
 He had a brief trial as a right fielder in Major League Baseball for the Boston Red Sox during the final month of the 1951 season.
 He was born in San Francisco, California.
 Listed at 5 ft 11 in tall and 185 lb, he batted and threw right-handed.

 In four MLB games played and 11 official at bats, DiPietro collected one hit, a single in his fourth and final game September 30 against Spec Shea of the New York Yankees, for an .091 batting average.
 He did score a run or collect an RBI.
 As a fielder, he appeared in three games and recorded four outs with one assist and committed one error for a .833 fielding percentage.
+He died in Yakima, Washington, on September 3, 2012, from cancer.